by Mohamad Elmasry, jadaliyya.com

 At best, the Muslim Brotherhood is struggling to solve Egypt’s myriad problems, simultaneously battling thugs in the street, a seditious opposition, corruption in the judiciary, and a state that is in shambles at many levels.
 At worst, they are incompetent rulers.
 Even if the incompetence theory proves true, the Brotherhood does not deserve violence or overthrow, despite what the propaganda war against them may suggest.

-Posted by Kevin Barrett on August 18, 2013, With 1954 Reads Filed under Of Interest.
+Posted by Kevin Barrett on August 18, 2013, With 1959 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.